montrealrobotics/hef/index.md

 ## Experimental setup
 <p style="text-align: justify;">
     All our experiments focus on two main metrics.
 The first metric is the absolute trajectory error (ATE), calculated using two different estimators of the robot position: the mode and the mean of the posterior belief.
 The ATE, measured in meters, is calculated along the entire trajectory, and we also report its standard deviation.
-However, as this metric does not entirely encapsulate the non-Gaussian nature of these estimators, we also calculate the negative log-likelihood (NLL) of the ground truth position under the current belief.
+However, as this metric does not entirely encapsulate the non-Gaussian nature of these estimators, we also calculate the negative log-posterior (NLP) of the ground truth position under the current belief.
 In these assessments, our proposed HEF is compared against the following filtering approaches: an EKF implementation that assumes unimodal Gaussian state and error, a histogram filter (HistF), and a particle filter (PF).
 </p>

 ## Simulation experiments
 <p style="text-align: justify;">
     The simulation experiments use range-only measurements.
 This environment includes a series of landmarks arranged in a line.
 The robot travels in a counterclockwise circle around the landmarks.
 The landmarks alternate in providing a range measurement at each timestamp, where we assume known correspondence.
+All experiments but the EKF start from a bi-modal prior.
 </p>

 <p style="text-align: justify;">